 Unfortunately, it is a common occurrence for owners to assign their personal disability income benefits to indemnify business risk that can be better solved using ancillary DI products such as business overhead expense (BOE) coverage, buy/sell insurance, key person coverage or loan indemnification.
 The underuse of the latter is the most common folly.

 The sacrifice of personal DI benefits to cover business risks or the sacrifice of BOE benefits to cover loan requirements should not be advised or tolerated.
 There are ample solutions in the market to address these scenarios.
 There are product lines designed to address these concerns such as business loan indemnification insurance as well as contract guarantee insurance.
 Both are available as separate resources to usual business disability insurances, and available benefits can be manipulated to cover specific contractual needs of business owners.
+This is why when applying for a loan, a loan comparison website can be very helpful to those who don’t know which road to go down and want to get the best loan, without the worry.

 Income replacement through disability insurance gives back financial freedoms that are commonly stolen by disabling accidents and illnesses.
 The discussed advanced strategies will assist you in providing your clients with the most sincere protection of their greatest asset-their income.